jiaming-sec/cyber-security-basics/Common Security Concepts.md

 ## DoS and DDoS
 - Overwhelms a server to make it unavailable.
 DDoS uses multiple sources (botnet).
 ## Ping Flood
+- A basic DoS using massive ICMP echo requests to flood a target.
 ## Cache Poisoning

 ## Cloud Security